iggual/School/AI/About_System_Prompt_vs_Culture.md

 ---

-___Another interesting thing that i discovered with experimenting with the system prompts is that system prompts define boundaries similar to culture.
+___Another interesting thing that i discovered while experimenting with the system prompts is that system prompts define boundaries similar to culture.
 Even if you don't explicitly define  what you should or shouldn't do, system prompt somehow define 'invisible rules' of accepted behavior.___

 ___On example, when i run shaman Uchu system prompt it generates the worlds where it seems like there's the only limitation—the laws of physics, not moral limitations, like to be naked or to fuck trees.:P___